charlielobster/CUDA_NekRS/README.md

 ### 5. Install NekRS

-1) First navigate to https://github.com/nek5000/nekRS and fork repository.
+1) First navigate to https://github.com/nek5000/nekRS and fork the NekRS repository.

 2) Clone your copy of NekRS: